 “We shouldn’t have gone back there!
-Here’s the money!”
+Here’s your money!”
 I threw at him the crumpled-up paper ball of cash.
 It hit him on his chest, bouncing off his overalls and onto the muddy ground.

 The kids were crying from inside the car.

 A bright light appeared from behind me in the darkness of the road and lit up the man’s face.
 He looked directly into it.
 I stepped back, further away from my Cobalt and managed to take a quick glance behind me, head lights.
 A car was approaching.
 When I looked back to the man, he was gone.
-I thought he might have went after the kids but he was nowhere on the road or surrounding fields.
+I thought he might have gone after the kids, but he was nowhere on the road or surrounding fields.

 The car pulled over on the side of the road, a black and gold sheriff’s vehicle.
 The driver shined a bright spotlight on me from the door window.
 I flinched at the powerful beam and was sure he could see that I was distraught.

 He turned off the spotlight, flashed the red and blue emergency lights on the roof and got out of the squad car, his hand gripping the holstered firearm on his hip, ready, in case I was a threat.

 “What’s going on here, sir?” said the imposing Native American officer.

 “There was a man, he was just here.
 He attacked me and my kids with an axe.
 Look he struck the hood of my car.”
 I said pointing to the damage.

 The officer aimed his flashlight at the hood and saw the destruction.
 He shined the light all around, down the road, both fields on either side and in the direction that he came from.